libbitcoin/libbitcoin-system/builds/msvc/README.md

 It's easy to identify the necessary packages, just inspect the project's `packages.config` file.

-Note that the dynamic builds are available but are not yet functional.
-The develop branch is more current and it contains a build script for all non-dynamic build variants.
+Dynamic builds are available but not yet functional.
+The develop branch is more current and contains a build script for all non-dynamic build variants.

 Not all examples are expected to work presently, try `satoshiwords` and the unit tests.